myfriendclay/clayCoin/README.md

 ## Prerequisites

-Make sure you have [Docker](https://www.docker.com/) installed on your machine before proceeding.
-You will then `git clone <repository-url>` this repository onto your local machine.
+Make sure you have [Docker](https://docs.docker.com/engine/install/) installed on your machine before proceeding.
+Then `git clone <repository-url>` this repository onto your local machine.

 ## Getting Started